Linkedin

 Pre-registration and Enrolment

-The management of the pre-registration to study the Master in Human Resources, Work and Organisations at the UMH follows the pre-enrolment process common to all master's degrees.
-The first period usually opens in May, the second period from July onwards (see link for more information).
+The management of the pre-registration to study the Master's Degree in Human Resources, Work and Organisations at the UMH follows pre-registration common to all master's degree courses.
+The first term usually opens in April, the second term from July onwards (see link for more information).
+The information on pre-enrolment and enrolment that appears on this website is for guidance only and is up to date as of 2023.
+The Management of Studies pages have updated information.

 The pre-registration is online through the platform UNIVERSITE(if it is not open during the established periods, i.e. the master's degree does not appear, it is a sign that there are no places left).